 Roughly 3000 years later, the Iron Age hillfort, Hollingbury Castle, was built, which estate agents of the time would no doubt have described as “enjoying panoramic views of the Downs to the north and the sea to the south.”

-Next to enjoy a stay in the city were the Romans, and remains of a Roman villa were found on the southern edge of Preston Park in the 1930s, when a garage was being built.
+Roman and Medieval Next to enjoy a stay in the city were the Romans, and remains of a Roman villa were found on the southern edge of Preston Park in the 1930s, when a garage was being built.
 Facing the dilemma of garage or Roman villa, the owner compromised: he built the garage and displayed Roman statues and brooches behind the till.
 Beat that for a USP, Shell.

 Eventually though, as we all know, the Romans shat their pants and legged it.
 And into this void, flooded the Angles, Saxons and Jutes in the 5th Century AD, and the small Saxon village of Beorthelm’s Tun (meaning Beorthelm’s farm or village) was founded, made up of farmers, living above a cliff, and fisherman, living at the foot of it.